topolphukhanh/topolphukhanh.github.io/_posts/2019-03-25-Monitor-cassandra-deploying.md

 Is timeout of cassandra?
 So what is the reason.

 Follow the path of jobs query:
-- networks trouble, it's cluster cassandra !?
+- It's cluster cassandra. networks trouble !?
-- memory !?, cassandra in memory trouble!? trouble with swap ram!? cassandra note recommend the swap space !?
+- memory !?, cassandra in memory trouble!? trouble with swap ram!? cassandra note recommend the swap space to run in product!?
 - bad disk !?
 - cpu resource trouble !?
 - and what else!?